StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 0.8.1 - Casting URL update
+- allowed selection of either MP4 or HLS format for the castiong URL

 ### 0.8 - Bug fixes and improvements
 - Fixed a potential crash when exiting player